 What neither the BMW 3 coupe nor the G37 coupe has, though, is the A5's looks.
-The car is stunning, and after more than a year on the market, it still received praise from my neighbors and family members.
+That, and standard quattro all-whell-drive.
+The car is stunning, even as a cabriolet (convertible), and after more than a year on the market, it still received praise from my neighbors and family members.

 I don't think I need to elaborate on this section; just take a look at the pretty pictures.

 Audi's interior looks neat, orderly and simple.
 Could it be a little bit more luxurious for its as-tested $40,000 price tag?
 Perhaps, especially around the doors, but overall I was focused on the stylish gauges, the sophisticated entertainment and navigation system, and the road, as a driver should be.